-A Blinding Disease Destroyed Her Marriage.
-Now She Says She Has Nothing.
+A Devastating Blinding Disease Is Crippling Communities In Africa, But It’s Easy For The World To Ignore

 The nearest city of Kisangani is more than a four-hour drive in a 4x4 down heavily potholed roads.
 But even there, people would not find the medicine to treat this disease, and they would first have to manage to get properly diagnosed in a country where health care services and education are lacking.

 Ivermectin, the drug used to treat river blindness, is not found in shops.
-It’s funded, brought into the country and doled out for free through a network of pharmaceutical companies, international charities and the government.
-The drug is distributed with caution because it can be dangerous, even deadly, for people to take if they’re also infected with eye worm, another parasitic disease found in some rainforest areas in Central and West Africa.
+A drug manufacturer donates it to the Congo, where a network of volunteers, the ministry of health, and charities distribute it to communities vulnerable to river blindness.
+Ivermectin is distributed with caution because it can be dangerous, even deadly, for people to take if they’re also infected with eye worm, another parasitic disease found in some rainforest areas in Central and West Africa.

 In Congo, mass distributions of ivermectin started in 2003 but were put on hold for a few years in some areas and halted in others after some deaths caused widespread rumors and mistrust that still persist today.